john

 For AR players, input latency is critical; edge nodes and streaming pipelines are closing the gap for competitive scenes.
 Accessibility settings—remappable inputs, scalable UI, and audio cues—help broaden participation.

-Risks remain: data privacy, toxicity and safety, and accessibility gaps can stall momentum if neglected.
+Risks remain: discoverability, platform fees, and energy consumption can stall momentum if neglected.
 Studios investing in moderation, security, and ethical data use will fare better long term.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
-As tools become simpler, educators from East Asia will prototype the next breakout worlds.
+As tools become simpler, policy makers from Latin America will prototype the next breakout worlds.

 In conclusion, the future of games points toward evolving worlds instead of static releases.
 Human-centered design paired with bold technology will shape more fair, expressive, and unforgettable play.